brimdata/zed/docs/language/search-syntax.md

 implicitly applies a boolean `and` between them, such that records are only returned if they match on _all_ terms.

-For example, let's say we're searching for info about academies that are flagged as being in a `Pending` status.
+For example, let's say we're searching for information about academies that are flagged as being in a `Pending` status.

 #### Example:
 ```mdtest-command dir=testdata/edu